Green Buildings

 – Brittany Marshall

-Red Hawk Elementary:
+Red Hawk Elementary

-SVVSD and the design team set high performance goals for Red Hawk Elementary School in Erie, Colorado.
+Red Hawk is a LEED Gold Certified building.
+SVVSD and the design team set high-performance goals for Red Hawk Elementary School in Erie, Colorado.
 Early in design, the project was accepted for the Xcel Energy Design Assistance Program, which offers cash incentives to offset soft costs of high-performance design.
 The project goals include energy consumption at 32 kBtu/sf/yr, more than 50% lower than the average school in Colorado, and .8 W/sf for electric lighting.
-The sustainability highlights incorporated into the design include a ground source heat pump system, high performance building enclosure, adequate natural daylighting throughout, and non-toxic and sustainable materials selections.
+The sustainability highlights incorporated into the design include a ground source heat pump system, a high-performance building enclosure, adequate natural daylighting throughout, and non-toxic and sustainable materials selections.
 Additionally, the school district and principal are committed to implementing a sustainability-focused curriculum.
 IBE joined the project team to facilitate green design and construction and LEED administration.

-“The green building movement offers an unprecedented opportunity to respond to the most important challenges of our time, including global climate change, dependence on non-sustainable and expensive sources of energy and threats to human health.
+“The green building movement offers an unprecedented opportunity to respond to the most important challenges of our time, including global climate change, dependence on non-sustainable and expensive sources of energy, and threats to human health.
 The work of innovative building projects such as Red Hawk Elementary is a fundamental driving force in the green building movement.”

 -Rick Fedrizzi, President, CEO and founding chair, U.S. Green Building Council